TheImagingSource/tiscamera/README.md

 ```
 The default installation prefix is `/usr`.
 Some components have to be installed in `/etc` and `/lib`.
-If you want to change it, read the section [installation directories](https://www.theimagingsource.com/documentation/tiscamera/building.html#installation-directories) in our documentation.
+If you want to change the prefix, read the section [installation directories](https://www.theimagingsource.com/documentation/tiscamera/building.html#installation-directories) in our documentation.

 #### cmake options
 The most important cmake options are:
 - **-DBUILD_ARAVIS=<ON/OFF>**
-Build tiscamera with support for aravis devices.
+Build tiscamera with support for GigE cameras via aravis.

 - **-DBUILD_TOOLS=<ON/OFF>**
-Build additional tools for camera interaction.
+Build additional tools for camera interaction (e.g. firmware tools and tcam-capture).

 - **-DBUILD_V4L2=<ON/OFF>**
-Build tiscamera with suppoort for v4l2 devices.
+Build tiscamera with support for USB cameras via UVC/V4L2.

 - **-DBUILD_LIBUSB=<ON/OFF>**
-Build tiscamera with suppoort for v4l2 devices.
+Build tiscamera with support for USB cameras via LibUsb (i.e. AFU420, AFU050, DFK73).

 - **-DBUILD_DOCUMENTATION=<ON/OFF>**
 Build html user documentation.